- 1 cup granulated sugar

 1. Prepare a baking sheet by lining it with aluminum foil and spraying the foil with nonstick cooking spray.

-7. Allow the pralines to cool at room temperature.
-Store them in an airtight container at room temperature for up to a week.
+8. Allow the candy to fully set at room temperature, for about 30 minutes.
+Store New Orleans Pralines in an airtight container at room temperature.